 The wet season has arrived!
-While many plants are turning brown, autumn flowers are bringing joy in my life.
-Yes, it is clearly time to turn a medicine bottle into a vase for a flower arrangement!
+While many plants are turning brown, autumn flowers are bringing joy to my life.
+Yes, it is time to turn a medicine bottle into a vase for a flower arrangement!

 Coincidentally, it’s Canadian Thanksgiving weekend!
 So I wanted to share my joy with the people I am grateful for.

 In this tutorial, you’ll find how to turn a medicine bottle into a vase.